-Understanding the world around us often comes with many questions, curiosities and challenges which offer a rich platform for designing an educational program that recognises children’s motivations to be central to adopting a love of learning.
-The National Quality Standards quality area 1 (2018) asks us to consider how we involve children in decision making, actively seek out their voices and document them so we can reflect on their experiences to shape the educational program.
+Children understanding the world around them often brings many questions, curiosities and challenges.
+These offer a rich platform for designing an educational program that recognises children’s motivations are central to them adopting a love of learning.
+The National Quality Standard Quality Area 1 asks us to consider how we involve children in decision making, actively seeking out their voices and documenting these to reflect on to shape the educational program.
 What children say matters and how we include and make visible their voices matters.

 When to consult

-There are many opportunities to consult, here are a few prompts:
+There are many opportunities to consult with children.
+Here are a few prompts:

 · When an issue or idea is real and relevant to children

 · When there is bias or social justice opportunity